A non-semisimple non-invertible symmetry

-Defining internal symmetry in a quantum theory through the lens of \emph{topological defects} opens the door to generalised notions of symmetry, including some arising from \emph{non-invertible} transformations \cite{Gaiotto:2014kfa,Freed:2022qnc}.
-In (1+1)d, the framework of \emph{fusion category} theory offers an axiomatisation for \emph{finite} non-invertible symmetries \cite{Frohlich:2006ch,Bhardwaj:2017xup,Chang:2018iay,Thorngren:2019iar,PhysRevResearch.2.043086,Schafer-Nameki:2023jdn,Shao:2023gho}.
-Importantly, fusion categories are \emph{semisimple}, which ensures that no local operators can transform one indecomposable topological line defect into a distinct one.

-Given a fusion category, symmetric (bosonic) gapped phases are classified by indecomposable finite semisimple module categories over it, such that degenerate vacua on the circle are in one-to-one correspondence with simple objects in the module category \cite{Thorngren:2019iar,Komargodski:2020mxz}.
-Given such a module category, a commuting projector Hamiltonian representing the corresponding gapped phase can be explicitly constructed within the \emph{anyonic chain} framework \cite{Feiguin:2006ydp,PhysRevB.87.235120,Buican:2017rxc,Inamura:2021szw,Lootens:2021tet,Lootens:2022avn,Bhardwaj:2024kvy}.
+{\bf Introduction:} Defining internal symmetry in a quantum theory through the lens of \emph{topological defects} has opened the door to generalised notions of symmetry, including some arising from \emph{non-invertible} transformations \cite{Gaiotto:2014kfa,Freed:2022qnc}.
+Mathematically, it is understood that in (1+1)d the framework of \emph{fusion category} theory offers an axiomatisation for \emph{finite} non-invertible symmetries, extending the group theoretic framework of ordinary symmetries \cite{Frohlich:2006ch,Bhardwaj:2017xup,Chang:2018iay,Thorngren:2019iar,PhysRevResearch.2.043086,Schafer-Nameki:2023jdn,Shao:2023gho}.
+Importantly, such fusion categories are \emph{semisimple}, which physically ensures that no local operators can transform one indecomposable topological line defect into a distinct one.
+Given such a symmetry, a classification of (bosonic) symmetric gapped phases has been proposed, extending the ordinary Landau paradigm \cite{Thorngren:2019iar,Komargodski:2020mxz}.
+In particular, for each gapped phase, a commuting projector Hamiltonian representing the corresponding gapped phase can be explicitly constructed within the \emph{anyonic chain} framework \cite{Feiguin:2006ydp,PhysRevB.87.235120,Buican:2017rxc,Inamura:2021szw,Lootens:2021tet,Lootens:2022avn,Bhardwaj:2024kvy}.
 Moreover, both ground states and symmetry operators can be efficiently parametrised in terms of \emph{tensor networks} \cite{Fannes1992,Perez-Garcia:2006nqo,Lootens:2021tet,Lootens:2022avn,Lootens:2024gfp,Garre-Rubio:2022uum,Molnar:2022nmh}.

-What happens to these results when the symmetry structure is no longer required to be non-semisimple?
+What happens to these results when the symmetry structure is no longer required to be semisimple?
 Do new features arise in such cases?
 Using the tools of \cite{Lootens:2021tet,Inamura:2021szw,Lootens:2022avn,Garre-Rubio:2022uum,Bhardwaj:2024kvy}, we explore these questions through investigating a specific example: a symmetry encoded into the category of modules over the Taft algebra of dimension 4.
-This \emph{non-semisimple tensor category} describes topological line defects that can be indecomposable and yet \emph{reducible}, implying the existence of local operators transforming them into other indecomposable ones.
+This \emph{non-semisimple tensor category} describes topological line defects that are comprised of simpler line defects, and yet cannot be decomposed as a direct sum of them, implying the existence of local operators transforming distinct line defects into one another.
+Notably, gapped Hamiltonians with such a symmetry are generally not self-adjoint.
+Nonetheless, this does not preclude the possibility of finding Hamiltonians with a \emph{real spectrum}.